 1. General Overview

-Fabricated equipment is defined as a unique one-of-a-kind item that is built or assembled from individual parts or materials by or under the direction of university personnel.
-The completed item of fabricated equipment may have, but is not limited to, a single power source and may result as a stand-alone item.
-Fabrications are created by assembling a number of components (manufactured or custom made) to produce a piece of equipment that meets unique research specifications.
-Most fabrications are sponsor-funded and therefore have a number of compliance requirements related to acquiring and tracking individual pieces of equipment in an assembled fabrication.
+Fabricated equipment is defined as a unique one-of-a-kind item built or assembled from individual parts or materials by or under the direction of university personnel.
+The completed item of fabricated equipment may have, but is not limited to, a single power source and may result in a stand-alone item.
+Fabrications are created by assembling a number of components (manufactured or custom-made) to produce a piece of equipment that meets unique research specifications.
+Most fabrications are sponsor-funded and, therefore, have several compliance requirements related to acquiring and tracking individual pieces of equipment in an assembled fabrication.

 All services purchased for equipment fabrication must be used in the fabrication process and become a permanent part of the end product’s value.
-All items purchased must become a permanent part of the end product’s value as well, unless they are destroyed during testing or consumed in fabrication.
-The completed item of fabricated equipment must have a useful life of at least one year and must be classified as either a capital or controlled asset per SPA guidelines.
-Once the fabricated equipment is completed, the department must notify Inventory Services so it can be added to their inventory.
+All items purchased must also become a permanent part of the end product’s value unless they are destroyed during testing or consumed in fabrication.
+The completed item of fabricated equipment must have a useful life of at least one year and be classified as either a capital or controlled asset per SPA guidelines.
+Once the fabricated equipment is completed or has started producing useful information in research, the department must notify Inventory Services within 30 days of rendering it into service so it can be added to their inventory.

+Please refer to 16.1.B.
+Inventory Definitions for more details on fabrication that will revert to the sponsoring agency at the end of the award/contract.

+All PIs who have fabrication in progress are required to complete inventory training on an annual basis.
+Please refer to 16.1.D.
+Inventory Training for more details.

 2. Subaccounts

 To consolidate the various expenditures involved in fabricating items of equipment, Contract and Grant Services has established fabrication subaccounts for use in each agreement affected.
-If an item of equipment is going to be fabricated, the project director must advise the university accountant of the particular contract or grant involved so they can jointly agree on the appropriate subaccount number.
+If an item of equipment is going to be fabricated, the project director must advise the university accountant of the particular contract or grant involved.
+Then, they can jointly agree on the appropriate subaccount number.
 It is then incumbent upon the project director to maintain a record system that will reflect the significant costs directly related to the construction of the fabricated item.

 3. Cost of Materials

-Costs of materials and supplies used in fabricating equipment shall be accounted for using the 1832 object code.
-The costs of contract labor directly related to fabrication are included in the transactions using the 1832 object code, but not the cost of in-house (UT Austin) labor.
+Costs of materials and supplies used in fabricating equipment shall be accounted for using the 1832 object code or 1862 for fabrication reverting to government.
+The contract labor costs directly related to fabrication are included in the transactions using the 1832 object code (1862 for fabrication reverting to government), but not the cost of in-house (UT Austin) labor.
 Those cumulative costs, as determined by the project director, will become the cost of record for the fabricated equipment item.
-When a fabrication subaccount has been established for a particular contract, other subaccounts must not be used to purchase materials, parts, etc. for the fabricated equipment.
+When a fabrication subaccount has been established for a particular contract, other subaccounts must not be used to purchase materials, parts, etc., for the fabricated equipment.
 If different equipment items are going to be fabricated, the project director must keep the costs for each item segregated and properly allocated.
 To facilitate this segregation, a limited number of different subaccounts can be established for the costs of the different fabricated items.
 If, however, the different items being fabricated work as an integral unit or system when finished, the same subaccount number may be used.
 The department producing the fabrications is encouraged to maintain a detailed spreadsheet that allocates all of its qualifying expenses to specific projects.

 4. Transfer of Cost